-- Use the Isolate computers feature to isolate affected computers.
+Use the Isolate computers feature to isolate affected computers.
 Note that isolating a computer could affect the normal operation of the computer.
 In the case of servers, it may prevent other computers on the network from working correctly.
-For more information about how to configure this feature, see Computer isolation. - Verify that the protection software is working on all computers: - To see the protection status of your computers, see the Protection status on page 610 widget. - Reinstall the security software on computers where the protection status is Error. - Find computers without security software installed.
-For more information about how to configure this feature, see Viewing discovered computers on page 126. - Configure advanced protection with the following settings (for more information, see Advanced protection on page 321). - Operating mode: Lock. - · Enable and set advanced policies to Block. - Enable and set the Anti-exploit protection to Block. - Enable Advanced code injection. - Enable and configure the File antivirus, Mail antivirus, and Web browsing antivirus to detect all types of threats.
-For more information about how to configure this feature, see Antivirus on page 327. - Configure anti-tamper protection.
+For more information about how to configure this feature, see Computer isolation.

+- Verify that the protection software is working on all computers: - To see the protection status of your computers, see the Protection status on page 547 widget. - Reinstall the security software on computers where the protection status is Error. - Find computers without security software installed.
+For more information about how to configure this feature, see Viewing discovered computers on page 122. - Configure advanced protection with the following settings (for more information, see Advanced protection on page 281). - Operating mode: Lock. - · Enable and set advanced policies to Block. - Enable and set the Anti-exploit protection to Block. - Enable Advanced code injection. - Configure anti-tamper protection.
 Set a password to prevent unauthorized uninstallation of the protection software.
-For more information about how to configure this feature, see Configuring security against protection tampering on page 308. - Verify that the maximum space for Shadow Copies is between 10% and 20% to prevent copies from being deleted because of lack of space.
-For more information about how to configure this feature, see Configuring shadow copies on page 312. - To remove ransomware, follow these steps: - Install at least the patches that fix the critical vulnerabilities detected.
-See Panda Patch Management (Updating vulnerable programs) on page 415. - Run an on-demand scan.
-See On-demand computer scanning and disinfection.
+For more information about how to configure this feature, see Configuring security against protection tampering on page 269. - Verify that the maximum space for Shadow Copies is between 10% and 20% to prevent copies from being deleted because of lack of space.
+For more information about how to configure this feature, see Configuring shadow copies on page 273. - To remove ransomware, follow these steps: - Install at least the patches that fix the critical vulnerabilities detected.
+See Panda Patch Management (Updating vulnerable programs) on page 352. - Run an on-demand scan.
+See On-demand computer scanning and disinfection. - Restart affected computers to close any remote connection in progress.
+For more information about how to configure this feature, see Computer restart.

-- Restart affected computers to close any remote connection in progress.
-For more information about how to configure this feature, see Computer restart. - If, after the affected computers are restarted, the ransomware is still active, contact Panda Security tech support. - Restore encrypted files on each computer using Shadow Copies or the data recovery procedure in place in your company. - Restore the security settings changed at the beginning of this procedure to their usual values.
+If, after the affected computers are restarted, the ransomware is still active, contact Panda Security tech support.

+- Restore encrypted files on each computer using Shadow Copies or the data recovery procedure in place in your company. - Restore the security settings changed at the beginning of this procedure to their usual values.